unlock-protocol/docs/getting-started/deploying-lock.md

 {% embed url="https://unlock-protocol.com/" caption="https://unlock-protocol.com" %}

-_note: this currently requires an Ethereum wallet.
-You can point to wallet to any network that Unlock is [currently deployed on](https://docs.unlock-protocol.com/frequently-asked-questions#what-networks-are-supported)_
+_Note: this currently requires an Ethereum wallet.
+You can point the wallet to any network that Unlock is [currently deployed on](https://docs.unlock-protocol.com/frequently-asked-questions#what-networks-are-supported)._

 When creating a lock, the creator can select the following attributes: